 Apopka offers a rich learning environment for this experience.
 Central Florida is brimming with history and diversity, from its rural farmworker roots to its increasingly urbanized, multicultural character.

 We are pioneers in the field of Community and Civic Engagement and we have a long history of facilitating experiences like this!
 HCC has developed a unique model which makes it possible for people from all walks of life to participate in our community and offers year-round availability for Service Learning experiences that last from a single day up to an entire semester.

 The team at HCC will work with your school or organization to create a tailored experience.

 The most important component of HCC’s Service Learning Program is that it is immersive.
 Participants do not passively participate in service and then walk away, but rather spend their time here broadening their perspective through direct experience.
 Additionally, host families and members of the community learn and grow through their interactions with people of different races, faiths, and lived experiences than them.
 The goal is that both the participant and the host community broaden their world view through building relationships with people of different lived experience.

-Here is how the experience is immersive!
 Participants spend their time living with a host family in the community, getting to know about their experiences and their reality by stepping into it for their time here.
-Additionally, participants engage in framework or another model of service to better understand the economic and working conditions of many members of our community.
+Additionally, participants engage in farm work or another model of service to better understand the economic and working conditions of many members of our community.
 All of these experiences are supplemented with dialogue around a series of themes.
 These themes include but are not limited to: